Keyfactor/digicertsym-cagateway/README.md

    ```
    %InstallLocation%\DatabaseManagementConsole.exe create -s [database server name] -d [database name] -u [sql user] -p [sql password]
    ```

-   If you do **not** have rights to created the database then have the database created ahead of time by the support team and just populate the database

    ## Populate commands below